HireMeDeveloper/IrishIndependentWordle/README.txt

         gameState.attempts (number of attempts as int)
-        gameState.progress (string of either 'in-progress', 'won', or 'lost') gameState.completed (boolean, this will always be true at the time of completion) There is also an event that is called when the stats page is loaded.
+        gameState.progress (string of either 'in-progress', 'won', or 'lost') gameState.completed (boolean, this will always be true at the time of completion) gameState.hasOpenedPuzzle (boolean, used to track if the player has oppened the puzzle for the first time) There is also an event that is called when the stats page is loaded.
         This event can be used to call both the "populateStatistics()" and "populateDistribution()" functions The "populateStatistics()" function takes an array of numbers with length of 5, each representing the data for the statistics in order
         The "populateDistribution()" function takes an array of ints with length of 6, for each of the bars in the distribution where the index is the number of guesses for a win (index 0 = 1 guess, index 5 = 6 guesses)
-    Both of these events are currently used with event listeners on lines 61 and 98.
+    Both of these events are currently used with event listeners on lines 68 and 105.
         These listeners are responsible for updating and populating stats with the cumulative local stats stored in localStorage for the player.

 Testing: